Fishing for Late Season Crappies

 Several factors contribute to the late season’s prime-time status.
 “Warmer weather makes fishing more comfortable,” says Gussy.
 “But the main reason is that a lot of the snow cover is gone.
 More light gets through the ice and crappies become more active.
 Plus, it makes it much easier for anglers to get around.
 You can drill more holes when you don’t have to wade through two feet of snow.”

-“A few friends and I have done real well on late crappies with the Eye-Dropper Spoon over the last couple of years, and we haven’t seen any other anglers using it,” he says.
+“A few friends and I have done really well on late crappies with the Eye-Ball Spoon over the last couple of years, and we haven’t seen any other anglers using it,” he says.
 “The profile and flutter are very different from any other spoon.
-I’m not sure if it looks like a young crappie to the fish, or what.
+I’m not sure if it looks like young crappie to the fish, or what.
 I just know that it works.”

-Because the fish are deep—20 feet or more—Gussy opts for the 1/8-ounce Eye-Dropper tied onto 6-pound Bionic® Ice Flurosilk.
+Because the fish are deep—20 feet or more—Gussy opts for the 1/8-ounce Eye-Dropper tied onto a 6-pound fishing line.
 The heavier line makes it easier to land the occasional walleye or lake trout that takes the spoon.

-With active crappies, the attraction is visual, but Gussy still tips the spoon with a couple of Impulse® Bro’s Slug Bugs to enhance the scent profile.
-If the fish are more lethargic due to weather or fishing pressure, he recommends going to a back-up presentation.
+With active crappies, the attraction is visual, but Gussy still tips the spoon with a couple of Impulse Rigged Slug Bugs to enhance the scent profile.
+If the fish are more lethargic due to weather or fishing pressure, he recommends going to a backup presentation.

 “Up here there’s not much fishing pressure to deal with, but crappies will still get moody.
 So, for a more subtle presentation, I keep one rod rigged with a 1/32-ounce Mud Bug jig rigged with an Impulse® Stone Fly body in the Bloodworm Red pattern.”